 - Executive Vice President, Strategic Developments and Capital Markets (2014-2017); Chief Legal Officer and Corporate Secretary, The ExOne Company (2013-2017).
 ExOne merged with Desktop Metal (NYSE: DM) in November 2021.
-ExOne was a global provider of three-dimensional (3D) printing machines and printed products, materials and other services to industrial customers creating products in metal on a worldwide basis - Partner (2002 2011), Reed Smith LLP, a law firm - Partner (1997 2002), Buchanan Ingersoll & Rooney PC, a law firm (joined the firm in 1988)
+ExOne was a global provider of three-dimensional (3D) printing machines and printed products, materials and other services to industrial customers creating products in metal on a worldwide basis. - Partner (2002 2011), Reed Smith LLP, a law firm - Partner (1997 2002), Buchanan Ingersoll & Rooney PC, a law firm (joined the firm in 1988)

-- Public Company Management, Corporate Governance, Finance, Accounting and Capital Markets, Global Business, Human Capital Management, Information Security, Legal and Regulatory Oversight, Risk Oversight/Compliance, and Strategy and M&A Experience gained during her almost 25-year legal career in corporate mergers and acquisitions ("M&A") and securities, where she represented both public and private companies in a variety of complex matters, and further developed while at ExOne, where she was responsible for capital markets development, corporate strategic planning, human resources including oversight of DEI, global compliance, investor relations, and international business development within Europe and Asia, through which she became a thought leader in the areas of corporate governance, legal and regulatory oversight, capital markets and M&A and is regularly invited to speak at major conferences, including, among others, the 2023 and 2024 Stanford Directors' College, on such topics - Completed certification "Board Governance: Navigating Emerging Technologies and Future Frontiers" at Cornell University - CSR Experience obtained through her legal and regulatory background, in addition to ongoing education programs
+- Public Company Management, Corporate Governance, Finance, Accounting and Capital Markets, Global Business, Human Capital Management, Information Security, Legal and Regulatory Oversight, Risk Oversight/Compliance, and Strategy and M&A Experience gained during her almost 25-year legal career in corporate M&A and securities, where she represented both public and private companies in a variety of complex matters, and further developed while at ExOne, where she was responsible for capital markets development, corporate strategic planning, human resources including oversight of diversity, equity and inclusion ("DEI"), global compliance, investor relations, and international business development within Europe and Asia, through which she became a thought leader in the areas of corporate governance, legal and regulatory oversight, capital markets and M&A and is regularly invited to speak at major conferences, including, among others, the 2023 Stanford Directors' College, on such topics - Completing a certification "Board Governance: Navigating Emerging Technologies and Future Frontiers" at Cornell University - CSR Experience obtained through her legal and regulatory background, in addition to ongoing education programs

-- World Wrestling Entertainment, Inc. (2022 2023) (now known as World Wrestling, LLC), Director - · Mylan (2014 the closing of the Combination in 2020), Director, most recently Chair of the Compensation and Governance and Nominating Committees and member of the Audit, Compliance and Executive Committees
+- · World Wrestling Entertainment, Inc. (NYSE: WWE) (2022 2023), Director - Mylan (2014 the closing of the Combination in 2020), Director, most recently Chair of the Compensation and Governance and Nominating Committees and member of the Audit, Compliance and Executive Committees